EASYNETY/1ta/docs/features/classes/Enrollment.md

    - Check if the class has available slots
    - Check if the enrolment start date has passed

-5. **Implement Enrolment API Calls**: Implement the API calls for enrolling students in classes:
+5. **Implement Enrolment API Calls**: Implement the API calls for enroling students in classes:
    - Single enrolment
    - Bulk enrolment
-   - Fetching enrolled students
+   - Fetching enroled students
-   - Fetching enrolled classes
+   - Fetching enroled classes

 6. **Update UI Components**: Update your UI components to display enrolment information:
    - Show available slots